niveshsaharan/shark/README.md

 ## Admin
 Laravel Nova is used to build the admin panel so if you need to use it, you must have a valid licence for Laravel Nova.
-If you  don't have it, you can get it by visiting https://nova.laravel.com
+If you  don't have a licence, you can get it by visiting https://nova.laravel.com

 Once you have the licence, you can run following command to install it: